HomeArticlesHow to Build an Emergency Fund on Low Income

 If a true emergency makes even $25 per week impossible, pause for exactly one calendar month.
 Set a calendar reminder for the first of the following month to restart at the original amount.
 One pause does not end the plan.
 Failing to restart does.

 The case for building the fund first is not abstract.
-These are the documented annual costs of carrying no buffer on a low income:
+These are the annual costs of carrying no buffer on a low income:

-Credit card interest on emergency expenses.
 A $600 car repair at 24% APR carried for 18 months costs approximately $762 total — $162 above the repair itself.
-Three such expenses per year generates over $480 in annual interest on emergencies alone.
-Over five years: $2,400 in pure interest on expenses a $1,000 buffer would have absorbed at zero cost.
+Three such expenses per year generate more than $480 in annual interest on emergencies alone.
+Over five years: more than $2,400 in pure interest on expenses a $1,000 buffer would have absorbed at zero cost.

-Overdraft fees from timing gaps.
-At $35 per event — the typical fee documented by the CFPB — two overdrafts per month equals $840 per year.
+At $35 per event — a common overdraft fee level reported by the CFPB — two overdrafts per month equals $840 per year.

 Total annual cost of no emergency fund for a typical low-income household: $1,500–$3,500 per year in fees, interest, and derailed payoff progress.
 The $1,000 fund that eliminates this cost takes five months to build at $50 per week.